The sole source of Lost Guild ebooks!

 A cheer echoed in the hall, obliging and obedient, but lacking the same unbounded enthusiasm that Hal had commanded for himself.
 Morenia had accepted Mareka because Hal had presented her, but the kingdom had no love for its queen.
 It did not like the fact that she was a mere guildswoman, even if she came from an exotic guild in a foreign land.
 It did not like that she had tricked their king, that she had manipulated him with the oldest of a woman’s wiles, snagging her crown by sparking a king’s heir inside her womb.

 Still, the kingdom had mourned when Mareka lost that child in her sixth month, when her infant son was born too soon to breathe the bitter winter air.
-And they mourned the daughter that she had borne, the tiny girl who had not lasted a single night.
+And they mourned the daughter she had borne seven months later, the tiny girl who had not lasted a single night.